klb2/qmkpy/README.md

 If item $j$ (with $j\neq i$ ) is assigned _to the same_ knapsack, we get the additional joint profit $p_{ij}$.

+## Features

+- Quick and simple creation of QMKP instances
+- Saving/loading of problem instances for a simple creation and use of reference datasets
+- Easy implementation of novel algorithms to solve the QMKP
+- High reproducibility and direct comparison between different algorithms

 ## Installation
 The package can easily be installed via pip.
 Either from the PyPI